blryface/Resource-Pack-Template/README.md

-# Resource-Pack-Template
+# Resourcepack Template
-A template for resource packs
+This is a template for a resource pack for Minecraft, updated every ``pack_format`` change.